George Hearn

-George Hearn (born June 18, 1934) is an American actor and singer, primarily in Broadway musical theatre.
+George Hearn (born June 18, 1934) is an American actor and bass-baritone singer, primarily in Broadway musical theatre.

+Some of his Broadway credits include Albin in La Cage aux Folles, the title role in Sweeney Todd: The Demon Barber of Fleet Street, Max von Mayerling in Sunset Boulevard, John Dickinson in 1776, Mr. Otto Frank in The Diary of Anne Frank, and The Wonderful Wizard of Oz in Wicked.

+For his work, he won two Tony Awards for La Cage aux Folles and Sunset Boulevard.
+As well as being nominated for three others.
+He also was nominated for an Laurence Olivier Award for La Cage aux Folles and won an Emmy Award for Sweeney Todd: The Demon Barber of Fleet Street.

 Early years

 Born in St. Louis, Missouri, Hearn studied philosophy at Southwestern at Memphis, now Rhodes College before he embarked on a career in the theater, training for the stage with actress turned acting coach Irene Dailey.
 Most of Hearn's early performances were in traditional productions at the New York Shakespeare Festival and theaters at Lincoln Center.